 When thirsty, nothing tastes better than an ice-cold Pepsi or Coca-Cola – or so we’re told.
 Both carbonated soft drinks were created in the late 19th century (Coca-Cola in 1886, followed by Pepsi in 1898), meaning they’ve been around longer than we – and our parents – have.
-Despite more than a century of somewhat similar branding and marketing successes and missteps (clear Crystal Pepsi or Coca-Cola’s Tab Clear, anyone?) and a more or less com parable list of main ingredients, blind taste tests show that consumers can tell the two apart.
+Despite more than a century of somewhat similar branding and marketing successes and missteps (clear Crystal Pepsi or Coca-Cola’s Tab Clear, anyone?) and a more or less comparable list of main ingredients – including the possible cancer-causing aspartame – blind taste tests show that consumers can tell the two apart.
 So, are these American beverage behemoths more alike or different?

-Here are three arguments showing that there is a distinct difference between Pepsi and Coca-Cola are three suggesting otherwise.
+Here are three arguments showing that there is a distinct difference between Pepsi and Coca-Cola and three more suggesting otherwise.

 There are distinct differences